-In accordance with the Rules, 2(a) and 4(a), NIXI formally notified the Respondent of the Complaint, and appointed Rodney D. Ryder as the Sole Arbitrator for adjudicating upon the dispute in accordance with the Arbitration and Conciliation Act, 1996, and the Rules framed thereunder, IN Domain Name Dispute Resolution Policy and the Rules framed thereunder.
-The Arbitrator submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the NIXI.
+In accordance with the Rules, 2(a) and 4(a), NIXI formally notified the Respondent of the Complaint, and appointed Rodney D. Ryder as the Sole Arbitrator for adjudicating upon the dispute in accordance with the Arbitration and Conciliation Act, 1996, and the Rules framed thereunder, .IN Domain Name Dispute Resolution Policy and the Rules framed thereunder.
+The Arbitrator submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by NIXI.

-In this matter, the arbitration proceedings commenced on August 5, 2014.
+In this matter, the arbitration proceedings commenced on December 28, 2016.
 The request for submission with a complete set of documents was dispatched to the Respondent.
-A reminder was sent on August 7, 2014.
+The last date to submit a response was January 20, 2017.
 The Respondent did not reply.
-On August 26, 2014, NIXI advised the Arbitrator that a paper copy of the complaint with annexures could not be delivered to the Respondent, due to the fact that the Respondent's address in the WHOIS records was incomplete.